sergiovaneg/sergiovaneg.github.io/_posts/2025-03-03-fractal-art.md

 For each column, the colours and numbers above indicate the input-output subregion correspondence.
 Notice a pattern?
 There is a 3-periodic sequence in the algorithm; i.e., starting from a fractal of size $n=3$, after 3 iterations we get a set of 9 3-fractals that evolve independently and deterministically.
 This means that there is no need of tracking the position of these *atomic* elements with respect to each other, so we can just track the number of repeated normalized (since the first transition disregards orientation and mirroring) 3-fractals currently in our grid.

 Keep in mind that whenever the requested number of iterations is not a multiple of 3, we will have to make the tracked elementary 3-fractals grow for the remaining number of generations.
 However, since they are already grouped, this procedure only has to be carried out once per distinct pattern.
-Finally, we can multiply the amount of `#` in the tracked subfractals by their number of instances and get the answer.
+Finally, we can multiply the amount of `#` in the tracked sub-fractals by their number of instances and get the answer.

-Since there are only $\frac{2^9}{8}=64$ unique normalized 3-fractals, once $N_k \ge 68$ we are bound to have repeated patterns, which in our algorithm happens for the first time at $k=6$.
-This means that the cost of each iteration beyond this point becomes constant.
+Since there are only $102$ unique normalized 3-fractals (according to the puzzle input), once $N_k \ge 3\sqrt{102}$ we are bound to have repeated patterns, which in our algorithm happens for the first time at $k=7$.
+This means that the cost of each iteration beyond this point (or even earlier if the seed/rule-set pair is such that some 3-fractals never show up in the sequence) becomes constant.
 Moreover, the cost of iterating can be further reduced by applying some of the optimizations we have reviewed so far to this new macro-loop.

 ### The Implementation